TriBITSPub/TriBITS/doc/developers_guide/TribitsMacroFunctionDoc.rst

     regular expressions ``<regex0>``, ``<regex1>`` etc. match the output send to stdout.
 Otherwise, the test will fail.
 This is set using the built-in CTest property ``PASS_REGULAR_EXPRESSION``.
 Consult standard
     CMake documentation for full behavior.
+TIPS: Replace ';' with '[;]' or CMake will interpretet this as a array eleemnt boundary.
+To match '.', use '[.]'.

   ``FAIL_REGULAR_EXPRESSION "<regex0>;<regex1>;..."``